-COMM DIS 001A: Introduction to Communication Disorders - Units 3 This course is designed to address speech and language disorders in children and adults.
+COMM DIS 001A: Introduction to Communication Disorders - Units 3

-Topics include speech, hearing, and language disorders, trends in Legislation and adults.
+This course is designed to address speech and language disorders in children and adults.
 Topics include speech, hearing, and language disorders, trends in Legislation and education, and a review of available community resources.
 The course provides information to the student exploring a career related to speech and language therapy.
 (CSU)